- Convenient Junk Car Pickup

 You might need a cheap car battery from our junkyard (near Milwaukee)

 Sturtevant Auto provides affordable car batteries for your car that won’t start in the extreme cold.
 We buy and sell car batteries for all different makes and models.
 Don’t waste your time shopping around for a new car battery that will cost a fortune.
 It’s a loaded investment and who knows when it will fail on you while on the road?
-Auto shop bills pile up - get a cheap car battery and save on your next car repair with our Milwaukee salvage yard today!
+Auto shop bills pile up - get a cheap car battery and save on your next car repair with our Milwaukee-area salvage yard today!

 Do Everything You Can to Keep Your Car Warm